 - interest in exploring, improving understanding of and showing respect for different faiths and cultural diversity and the extent to which they understand, accept, respect and celebrate diversity, as shown by their tolerance and attitudes towards different religious, ethnic and socio-economic groups in the local, national and global communities.

 At Sandhill View Academy we are keen to promote all four of these important values so that we help produce well rounded individuals that go on to be balanced citizens and valued members of society.
-Our Director of SMSC for Sandhill View Academy is Mrs E. Johnson.
-Should you wish to speak to her about SMSC at Sandhill View then please contact the school office.
+Our Director of SMSC for Sandhill View Academy is Mr S. Wareham Should you wish to speak to him about SMSC at Sandhill View then please contact the school office.

 Our full SMSC policy can be found here.